How to Date As an Introvert: 6 Easy-to-Follow Tips

 What are the cons, you’re asking?
 Well, you’re still going to want to take things offline and connect with your newfound matches in real life at some point.
 Newsflash: introverts want to date, too.
 But how do you approach it when connecting with a living-breathing human feels like a chore?
 Or if you’re currently feeling particularly withdrawn?
 We decided it’s time to give our introverts love in the form of useful tips, as we usually do.
-So, dating without running your social battery dry - possible or not?
+So, dating without running your social battery dry — possible or not?
 Most definitely.
-Here we go.
+So how to date as an introvert?
+Here are 5 dating tips for introverts.

 I. Plan things in advance (and don't back out)

 Oh, the sweet escape of your bedroom with all the essentials one may need for a comfortable life.
+Dating as an introvert may seem a bit complicated.
 We’ve got good news and bad news.
 Let’s start with the bad: to connect with people in person, you’re actually going to have to leave your house.
 Even if it’s tempting to invite someone over right away, it’s not the safest thing to do.
 Good news: going out can be fun.
 Try to find a compromise: opt for your favorite cozy bar where you feel comfortable, a movie, or a long walk in nature.
 Simply try to think of an activity you like and would gladly do by yourself, and then invite your match to tag along!

 And please, don’t cancel last minute out of sheer panic unless absolutely necessary: sticking to your plans is attractive.